SbrTa/Notes/Interview/JavaScript/JavaScript.md

     console.log(i); // Gives reference error since i cannot be accessed outside of the for loop block
     ```

-- Scope Chain: JavaScript engine also uses Scope to find variables.
+**Scope Chain**: JavaScript engine also uses Scope to find variables.
 Let’s understand that using an example:
     ```
     var y = 24;